Windows OS Hub

 net start "Windows Search"

-The value of the registry parameter SetupCompletedSuccessfully = 0 in the reg key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Search forces the Windows Search service to reset the current settings and indexing paths at the next start, restore the default wsearch parameters and add the default indexing paths.
+The registry parameter SetupCompletedSuccessfully = 0 forces the Windows Search service to restore the default settings.

-After you restart Windows Search, it will start the background reindexing process and recreate the Windows.edb file (system performance may decrease during the full reindexing).
+After you restart Windows Search, it will start the background reindexing process and rebuild the Windows.edb file (computer performance may be degraded during reindexing).

-To change the index file location, go to Control Panel -> Indexing Options -> Advanced -> Index location-> New Location, specify the path to the new location of Windows.edb file and click Ok.
+To change the location of the index file, go to Control Panel -> Indexing Options -> Advanced -> Index location-> New Location, specify the path to the new location of the Windows.edb file, and click Ok.

 Restart Windows Search service: